Musée des pionniers de Grande-Digue

 The pioneers survived thanks to their ingenuity, their faith in God and family, and most of all their hard work.
 The museum features artifacts used by these early settlers to provide visitors with a glimpse into the everyday lives of these hardworking people and promotes passing that knowledge on to the next generation.

 We are pleased to offer a variety of organized theme days sponsored by la Société historique de Grande-Digue.
-Join us for rug hooking, wool carding, soap making, iron forging, farm machinery (field day), and an August 15th celebration.
-The Société also provides access old newspapers, textbooks and local publications (Brins d'histoire).
+Join us for rug hooking, wool carding, soap making, iron forging, farm machinery (field day), and an August 15th celebration with mass, tintamarre and Acadian songs and in September, a community agricultural fair featuring a dinner with garden produce.
+The Société also provides access old newspapers, textbooks and local publications (Brins d'histoire

 The museum opens a window into the history of a dynamic community.
 Today you will find a variety of accommodations, food services featuring Acadian cuisine, stores, beaches and a thriving marina.